Did Morrison know his Bond number?

 In conjunction with this project of assigning numbers to all initiates, chapter officers were instructed henceforth to list their initiates by number when submitting initiation reports.
 With the establishment of a Central Office in Indianapolis in 1921, no doubt, the record-keeping became more efficient, and today we have a simplified method of accounting for the total number of persons initiated into Phi Delta Theta.

 Brother Robert J. Miller joined the General Headquarters staff in 1951 and was named Executive Secretary (later Executive Vice President) in 1955, a position from which he retired in 1991.
-He continued to serve as President of the Educational Foundation until 1997 and currently serves as the Historian of Phi Delta Theta.
+He continued to serve as President of the Educational Foundation until 1997 and later served proudly as the Fraternity’s Historian.